Dinamo Zagreb Logo

 Dynamo Zagreb Logo 1995-2000

-The developers have complicated the logo by presenting it in the form of multi-colored concentric circles.
-On the right side were mini versions of the HŠK Građanski Zagreb and Nogometni Klub Dinamo Zagreb logos, as well as a miniature red and white shield with a blue “S.” The frame of the club emblem was divided into two half-rings with the words “N. K. CROATIA “and” ZAGREB. ”
+The developers have complicated the logo by presenting it as a multi-colored set of concentric circles.
+On the right side were mini versions of the HŠK Građanski Zagreb and Nogometni Klub Dinamo Zagreb logos, as well as a miniature red-and-white shield with a blue “S.” The frame of the club emblem was divided into two half-rings with the words “N. K. CROATIA “and” ZAGREB. ”

 2000 – 2009